For the victims of Typhoon ONDOY

 Anakpawis Rep. Joel Maglunsod said Malacañang must present to the public a

-detailed accounting of
+detailed accounting

 all expenses of the President’s state and working travels abroad, including